How Convertible Notes, SAFEs and Warrants Work Together in the Capital Raising Stack

 Two business professionals in suits discussing contract terms at a cafe table with a laptop, engaged in a Master Services Agreement negotiation

 A well-drafted Master Services Agreement (MSA) does more than define the legal boundaries of a relationship – it sets out the practical, day-to-day rules that determine how a technology partnership actually functions.
-For SaaS providers, software developers, IT consultants and managed service providers, these clauses shape everything from how scope is managed and billed, to […]
+For SaaS providers, software developers, IT consultants and managed service providers, these clauses shape everything from how scope is managed and billed, to who owns the intellectual property developed during the engagement, to how the parties will respond when things change or go wrong.
+Although every MSA is tailored to the business using it, most follow a similar […]

 Master Services Agreements: What is the purpose of a Statement of Work?

 When a business engages a SaaS provider, software development team or IT consultant, two documents usually appear early in the process: the Master Services Agreement (MSA) and either a Statement of Work (SOW) or an Order Form.
 These documents often arrive together, which leads many people to assume they serve the same function.
-In reality, […]
+In reality, they operate on completely different layers of the relationship.
+Understanding the distinction matters, because confusing them is one of the most common causes of project overruns, scope disputes and unexpected legal risk.
+In this third […]

 Master Services Agreements: Your Essential Guide